QubesOS/qubes-doc/user/advanced-configuration/managing-vm-kernel.md

 Start the VM.

-The process of using Qubes VM kernel with distribution kernel is complete.
+The process of using PedOS VM kernel with distribution kernel is complete.

 #### Custom kernel
 Any kernel can be installed.
 Just make sure to install kernel headers as well.